farokhmahmoodi/English-to-Pig-Latin-Project/README.md

 Please enter a string to convert to PigLatin:
-Casino is nothing but a Goodfellas knockoff
+Casino is nothing but a Goodfellas knockoff Output:oodfellasgay isway othingnay utbay away oodfellasgay nockoffkay

-Output:
-oodfellasgay isway othingnay utbay away oodfellasgay nockoffkay Error conditions: Your program should get rid of all punctuation and special characters other than letters.
+Error conditions: Your program should get rid of all punctuation and special characters other than letters.
 Your program should be able to deal with there being two or more spaces between words.